 As my tears fall, where were all the people that could correct this matter?
 I can no longer carry my weapon.
 I can no longer take my wallet out of my pocket.
 I can no longer work out at the gym.
 I can no longer cook my food.
 I can no longer wash my back or clean my behind.
 I can barely dress.
 I can barely feed myself.
 My pain is so intense that part of my body seems to shut down.

 All of this is because of pain.
 No one seems to give a damn about my pain and my suffering.
 I’m seeing attempts to control what they think is criminal contempt, yet I am suffering.

 I am hurting I am in chronic pain;

 c) What did we build America for, for the people, or for the ideological philosophies that pain management is a crime?

-d) Where are the judges, where are the elected officials?
+d) Where are the judges, and where are the elected officials?

 Pain Patient Advocacy Week

-Doc Myers led his last Pain Patient Advocacy Week in Washington, DC on April 23-30, 2018.
-He wasn’t feeling up to par when he came to Washington, but he used all the energy he had to lead the movement.
+Doc Myers led his last Pain Patient Advocacy Week in Washington, DC, on April 23-30, 2018.
+He wasn’t feeling up to par when he came to Washington, but he used all his energy to lead the movement.
 Possibly because of that self-sacrifice, he did not have the reserves when he returned home, and his health deteriorated over the next few months.
-He is truly a martyr to the cause, and Chronic Pain Patients should lift him up forever for the support he gave.
+He is truly a martyr to the cause, and Chronic Pain Patients should lift him forever for the support he gave.

 You can listen to his interview from Pain Patient Advocacy Week in 2017